Welcome to Santa Barbara Home Designer

 Santa Barbara Designers and Architects often specify them for stair risers, fireplace surrounds, kitchen backsplashes, outdoor fountains, etc.

-The thought was to build up the cement plaster to ramp up on 4 sides to the round base of the cast iron cross.
+The thought was to build up the cement plaster and ramp it up on 4 sides to the round base of the cast iron cross.

 How are Spanish fireplaces designed:

-Custom designed Spanish style fireplaces are often a layering of multiple materials to give them a high quality look.
+Custom designed Spanish-style fireplaces are often built by layering up a multitude of materials and finishes to give them a high quality look.

-This is often done with iron screens, decorative Spanish tile, brick and stone.
+This is done with hand wrought iron screens, decorative Spanish tile, brick and stone.

 For this Santa Barbara project, an iron frame with cast iron rosettes was hand fabricated as a decorative surround to the fire box.